Expert Advice on Performance Reviews and Appraisals

 A career conversation can act as an exploration of the kinds of career experiences you would like to have, and setting some career goals that excite and engage you will motivate you to create a plan that helps make these a reality.

-If you want to explore what your ideal career will look like and how to get yourself there from where you are now, you should strongly consider our Elevate Membership Programme
+If you want to explore what your ideal career will look like and how to get yourself there from where you are now, you should strongly consider our Executive PA Forum Elevate Membership Programme

 While we believe that you should have a separate meeting to discuss your training and development needs, we know it’s not always realistic so your performance review could be your best opportunity to broach the subject.